 If you use the second method, then you can ignore the following steps.

-Step 4: Blend the mango ice cream cubes
+Step 4: Blend the Ice Cream Cubes

 Transfer the frozen mango ice cubes to your food processor and blend into a soft, smooth consistency.